- Full Itinerary

 Unpack once, enjoy time with fun travel companions as you learn from experts, and know you will be well-taken care of.
 It’s hard to beat the fine hospitality and truly great dining that await us at Tranquilo Bay Eco Adventure Lodge.

-- From the lodge observation tower, gaze out to a maze of islands and a kaleidoscope of species including raptors aloft.
+- From the lodge observation tower, gaze out to a maze of islands and a kaleidoscope of species

 - To your birding time add the chance to swim, paddleboard, snorkel or take photographs to your heart’s content